bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/user-dialog-interface-editor.rst

    defined so far is identical to the signature of another Start method, then a validation error will be displayed.
-The warning disappears when either arguments are added or removed, argument types are changed, or the method name is altered, i.e. the signatures are no more identical.
+The warning disappears when either arguments are added or removed, argument types are changed, or the method name is altered, i.e., the signatures are no more identical.

 .. note::